Passer au contenu principal

 More about Global Stock Markets

-In the first of a series of articles ahead of the US election, I examine how the reversal of ...
+In the second of a series of articles ahead of the US election, I explore the central factor in ...

 Les rendements historiques ne constituent pas une garantie pour les rendements futurs.
 Les rendements futurs dépendront, entre autres, de l'évolution du marché, des compétences du gestionnaire du fonds, du profil de risque du fonds et des frais de gestion.
 Le rendement peut devenir négatif en raison de l'évolution négative des prix.
 L'investissement dans les fonds comporte des risques liés aux mouvements du marché, à l'évolution des devises, aux niveaux des taux d'intérêt, aux conditions économiques, sectorielles et spécifiques à l'entreprise.
 Les fonds sont libellés en NOK.
 Les rendements peuvent augmenter ou diminuer en raison des fluctuations des devises.
 Avant d'effectuer une souscription, nous vous encourageons à lire le prospectus du fonds et le document d'information clé pour l'investisseur qui contiennent des détails supplémentaires sur les caractéristiques et les coûts du fonds.
 Ces informations sont disponibles sur le site www.skagenfunds.fr.
 Storebrand Asset Management administre les fonds SKAGEN qui sont, par convention, gérés par les gestionnaires de portefeuille de SKAGEN.